 Q: If there are no contests in a school election for a school district having territory in multiple counties, is it still necessary to have a polling site in the second county?

 A: No, the law requires this only when there is a contested election.
-The annual school election may be conducted using a reduced number of polling sites or by absentee and early voting only with no polling sites open, if all candidates are unopposed and there are no ballot issues for consideration other than the local tax rate if not being changed or restructured.
+The annual school election may be conducted using a reduced number of polling sites, by absentee and early voting only with no polling sites open, or by an election by candidate, if all candidates are unopposed and there are no ballot issues for consideration other than the local tax rate if not being changed or restructured.
 [A.C.A. § 6-14-102(c)]